>New York Times November 12, 1998

 production created by the layoffs.

-Federal and state agencies have been holding hearings to complete a deal by
+>Federal and state agencies have been holding hearings to complete a deal

-March 1999 that would protect Headwaters Forest.
-In the deal, the company
+by March 1999 that would protect Headwaters Forest.
+In the deal, the

-would hand over the 3,000-acre forest to the public for $380 million (with
+company would hand over the 3,000-acre forest to the public for $380

-California paying $180 million and the federal government the rest).
-It
+million (with California paying $180 million and the federal government the

-important for nesting marbled murrelets, an endangered sea bird that nests
+considered important for nesting marbled murrelets, an endangered sea bird

 old-growth forest and 8,000 more acres with scattered stands of old-growth